FurryGuides

 • Pros: Tough, cheap ($50-70).

-• Cons: Lids can pop off if not secured with zip-ties/locks.
+• Cons: Lids can pop off if they are not secured.
 NOT waterproof.

 TSA Interactions: The "Love Letter"